 Line a 31.5 x 23.5 cm / 9 x 13" tray with baking paper with overhang.

-Remove tea towel and punch dough to deflate.
+Remove cling wrap and punch dough to deflate.

-Dust work surface with flour, place dough on work surface, knead lightly (to deflating air) and shape into a log.
+Dust work surface with flour, place dough on work surface, shape into a log - this will deflate the air.
 Cut into 12 equal pieces.